Reticulitermes

-Reticulitermes is a termite genus in the family Rhinotermitidae.
-They are found in most temperate regions on Earth including much of Asia and the Middle East, Western Europe, and all of North America.
+Reticulitermes is a termite genus in the family Heterotermitidae.
+They are found in most temperate regions on Earth including much of Asia and Western Europe, and all of North America.

 Caste descriptions

 Reticulitermes species have three general castes: reproductive, worker, and soldier.

 Reproductive caste

 In two Reticulitermes species, R. virginicus and R. speratus, mother-son breeding systems have been found.
 This means their colony members are more related to their mothers than their fathers since 50% of their genotype comes from their mother and 50% from their father who also shares 50% of his genotype with their shared mother.
 This has shown to bias female alate production over males, likely because colony members favor caring for those who they are most related to (see Kin Selection).

 Worker caste

-No Reticulitermes species have a true worker caste, meaning that individuals who are not reproductives or soldiers could theoretically become ergatoid reproductives due to the hemimetabolic nature of most termites.
+Reticulitermes species have bifurcated development and so they have a true worker caste, although workers retain a high level of plasticity and can become ergatoid reproductives due to the hemimetabolic nature of most termites.
 Those who do not can either become soldiers or stay workers.
-These individuals typically focus on brood care and general nest management.
+Workers typically focus on brood care and general nest management.